Social Enterprise UK and anti-racism

 Anti-racism is now at the core of our work, informing all our workstreams and, vitally, our role as a voice for the sector.

-Our new justice, equity, diversity and inclusion (JEDI) action plan focuses on our internal processes at SEUK and also our role as a membership body for the wider social enterprise sector.
-It details how we work with our members and other businesses to ensure that we’re proactively and effectively addressing inequality and that SEUK promotes anti-racism across the sector.
+Our new justice, equity, diversity and inclusion (JEDI) action plan focuses on our internal processes and also our role as a membership body for the wider social enterprise sector.
+It details how we work with our members and other businesses to ensure that we’re proactively and effectively addressing inequality and that we promote anti-racism across the sector.

 Why do we believe this is essential work?

-SEUK from its conception has sought to promote social justice and has seen equality and inclusion as integral to that.
+From its conception, Social Enterprise UK has sought to promote social justice and has seen equality and inclusion as integral to that.
 However, we acknowledge both shortcomings in our existing approaches and the potential for us as an organisation, and for the social enterprise sector, to do more.

 We recognise that our economy and society is unfair in terms of who benefits from opportunities and who faces disadvantages.
 We also recognise that resolving this inequity requires proactive change.
 We believe that justice, equity, diversity and inclusion should be reflected across every aspect of our organisation and the broader social enterprise movement.